 Microfeathering vs. Microblading

-"Microfeathering as a more minimal approach than microblading," say Trigg and Bottini.
+"Microfeathering has a more minimal approach than microblading," say Trigg and Bottini.
 If you've ever thought microblading looked too perfect, too filled-in, or unnatural looking, microfeathering is its cooler, more effortless big sister.
 "With microfeathering, my ultimate goal is to try to create hair-like strokes that resemble and mimic natural hair.
 The look is not solid," explains Streicher.
 Both treatments follow the same procedure and use the same tools, but the difference lies in effect.
 According to Streicher, "you should be able to see skin between the hair and the strokes."

 Potential Side Effects

 Proceed with caution if you have oily skin.
 Streicher says, "The constant production of oil will cause the hair strokes to heal with a thicker, diffused look.
-Overall, the pigment may get rejected by oils in the skin or the end result will appear fuzzy, requiring frequent touch-ups."
+Overall, the pigment may get rejected by oils in the skin, or the result will appear fuzzy, requiring frequent touch-ups."
 On the other hand, if you have hypersensitive or thin, delicate skin, you might want to err on the side of caution as well.
-"Hypersensitive skin is usually translucent, with nearly invisible pores and often suffers from rosacea or dermatitis," explains Streicher.
+"Hypersensitive skin is usually translucent, with nearly invisible pores, and often suffers from rosacea or dermatitis," explains Streicher.
 "Generally, this skin type bleeds very easily and has a harder time healing, which causes the pigment to appear more ashy, blurred, and patchy."

 Finally, if the pain factor is top of mind, Streicher says, "I use a very effective and fast-acting proprietary topical anesthetic cream for the client's comfort during the procedure."
 At the end of the day, it's still a tattoo on a prominent part of your face, so prepare to feel a bit of a sting.

 Microfeathering should not be painful as the brow area is numbed with potent topical Lidocaine beforehand.
-It is very important to understand that following microfeathering some redness, swelling, bruising, and itching can be expected.
+It is very important to understand that following microfeathering, some redness, swelling, bruising, and itching can be expected.

-Streicher says the strokes will fade after eight to 12 months of application, but they won't totally disappear.
+Streicher says the strokes will fade after eight to 12 months of application, but they won't completely disappear.
 "We recommend that clients consider a touch-up appointment at this point.
 Depending on the client's skin and health, the pigment may leave a soft haze of residual pigment behind."

 However, we do have a few tips for making your microfeathered brows last as long as possible.
 First, Sperling tells us to stay out of direct sunlight or shield ourselves from the sun with a hat and SPF 30+.
 "It's important to keep all semi-permanent makeup protected from the sun to help maintain the integrity of the hair-like strokes.
 Sun exposure can cause the ink to fade and 'bleed' under the skin, giving it a blurred look," says Streicher.
 She also alerts to avoid products that contain alpha-hydroxy acids (AHAs) or chemical peels, as these acids will fade the pigment color.